empowerID/empowernow_docs/source_content/bff_ai_prompt_classifier.md

 - Client-driven (current): pass `X-Category-Mode: strict`.
 - Server-driven (future enhancement): add a default to enforce strict for the LLM route; until then, set the header in all clients (CRUD agent, SPAs, backends).

-### How to configure CRUD Service “agent” for strict
+### How to configure Orchestration Service “agent” for strict
 - Ensure its HTTP client to the BFF adds `X-Category-Mode: strict`.
 - If that agent lacks a header injector, add one (recommended), or file a change to default strict on the BFF route.